codepath/web103_finalproject/planning/user_stories.md

 ## Draft User Stories

-[👉🏾👉🏾👉🏾 Include at least at least 10 user stories in this format:]
+[👉🏾👉🏾👉🏾 Include at least 10 user stories in this format:]

 1. As a buyer, I want to find trendy sneakers, so that I can be stylish.
 2. As a buyer, I want to search for sneakers, so that I can purchase it in the near-future.